Headset viewers can expect film changes according to how they feel – Info Innovation

 Your mind-control over the movie you watch involves your reactions being picked up via the headset; the storyline can be switched depending on the response.

 The person behind this is Richard Ramchurn, a graduate student at the University of Nottingham.
-His bio said that he is a practicing artist working across the mediums of theatre, film and digital technologies.
+His bio said that he is a practicing artist working across the mediums of theatre, and digital technologies.

 Metz reported that he “has spent the last several years creating films that you can control with your mind—simply by putting on a $100 headset that detects electrical activity in your brain.”